Budibase/website/content/it/templates/open-source-it-asset-management-software/index.md

 Our IT asset management software is built for functionality and fast deployment.

-With our free template, you’ll have access to:
+With our free template, you’ll have access to asset management features including:

 * External database support.
 * Complete customization.